Xt-cyh/text-generation/general instruction.md

   - （use edit example）

-    I want to diversify the representation of instructions that ~~(control the sentiment of requesting to)~~ request to generate texts with certain sentiments.
+    I want to diversify the representation of instructions that request to generate texts with certain sentiments.

     To diversify the instructions, you can try different methods, not limited to the given example: